wallacesilva/html5-media-player/README.md

-HMP - Html5 Media Player
+HMP - HTML5 Media Player
 ==================

 A HTML5 Media Player, actually only play audio files supported by browsers with HTML5.
 This a Open Source project to play your files with personalization.

+How to use
+---

+To use this, [download](https://github.com/wallacesilva/html5-media-player/archive/master.zip) and unzip and open in your browser file 'index.html'.

+You can clone this repo using: `git clone https://github.com/wallacesilva/html5-media-player/`

 Features
 ---

-- Play audio files from your PC/Notebook(locally);
+- Play audio files from your PC/Notebook (locally);
-- Manager playlist to execute(clear, add, remove, previous, next music);
+- Manager playlist to execute (clear, add, remove, previous, next music);

 Future
 ---